So I thought it would be helpful to create a resource page listing the best of the best when it comes to quality fitness products.

 Even if you’re a beginner, you’ll eventually learn to do one-arm push ups, one-arm pull ups, and stand to stand bridges (the infamous move Neo used to dodge bullets in The Matrix).

 Visual Impact Cardio – A cardio course designed to help you burn MASSIVE amounts of calories and bust through any imaginable fat loss plateau.

-Eat Stop Eat – Hands down, this is one of the most revolutionary diets to hit the industry in the past 5 years.
+Eat Stop Eat – The first book I read on intermittent fasting and one I still recommend till today.
 Eat Stop Eat is an intermittent fasting program that has you fasting for 24 hours 1-2 times per week.

-Be sure to check out my review of Eat Stop Eat here as well.
+Be sure to check out my review of Eat Stop Eat here.

 The book talks a lot about the various myths and misconceptions surrounding fasting and how using short-term fasting can actually boost fat loss.